miladrahimi/php-jwt/README.md

 ### HMAC Algorithms

-HMAC algorithms indeed rely on symmetric keys, allowing a single key to both encode (sign) and decode (verify) JWTs.
+HMAC algorithms rely on symmetric keys, allowing a single key to encode (sign) and decode (verify) JWTs.
 The PHP-JWT package supports `HS256`, `HS384`, and `HS512` HMAC algorithms.
 The example above showcases the utilization of an HMAC algorithm to both sign and verify a JWT.